lhao03/lhao03.github.io/content/blog/papers/lifescience/organocatalysis.md

 - most significant contrast between target reaction and similar reactions: both nucleophile and iminium have large steric profiles.
   - suggests matching a bulky nucleophile and iminium produces enhanced repulsive interactions with catalyst substituents in the TS leading to competing enantiomer.
     - high enantioselectivities can be obtained with smaller catalysts when they are paired with large reactants

+  - expanded to transformations catalyzed by secondary amines.
+    - model describes reaction between aldehydes and reactants that proceed via chiral iminium/enamine intermediates.
+    - these reactions undergo formation of stereocenters implanted within common functional groups => these functional groups can undergo changes for product diversity => can model predict this step
+    - because there is a lot of important structural motifs

+- model did well on amination reaction that was well represented
+- challenged the model to predict enantioselectivity of alkenylation and Friedel-Crafts reactions
+  - model correctly predicted an alkenylation reactions that combine copper and secondary amine catalyst
+  - model can also effectively predict enantioselectivity outcome of Diels-Alder cyclization cascade even though this wasn't represented in training set.

+- model predicted using secondary amine catalyst would result in higher ee compared with chiral phosphate catalyst (consistent with experiment)
+  - model also suggests the choice is not critical since both catalysts show relatively high performance
+    - other factors like cost or accessibility could lead in choosing a catalyst